couchbaselabs/react-native-couchbase-lite/README.md

 :warning: This repo is obsolete.
 It is no longer maintained and is based on a version of Couchbase Lite that reached end of life years ago.
+Please see the [new version](https://github.com/couchbaselabs/couchbase-lite-react-native-module) of this repo for more up to date information.

 # react-native-couchbase-lite